 While the population of Berkshire County is predominately White, it is becoming increasingly diverse.
 Eighty eight percent of the region's total population identifies as White.
-The largest minority groups are Two or More Races (2.7%), followed by Black or African American (2.5%), and Asian (1.7%).
+The largest minority groups in the region are Black or African American (2.5%) followed by Two or More Races (2.7%) and Asian (1.7%).
 In terms of ethnicity, nearly 5% of the total population identifies as Hispanic or Latino.
-For more information about how questions of race and ethnicity are handled by the U.S. Census, see:
+For more information about how questions of race and ethnicity are handled by the U.S. Census, see: www.census.gov/topics/population/race/about.html

-www.census.gov/topics/population/race/about.html